Cross ramming: An inside job

 Cross ramming is a technique that is not often practiced within the fire brigade.
 This is due to the fact that the vehicles used for training are often not deformed.
 Therefore the effect of returning them to their original condition cannot really be properly demonstrated.

 Weaken the construction

 When working on a car without damage, the only way to push it is to make it bigger than it originally was.
 To press the car beyond its original shape, we need to weaken the construction.
 Without applying these weaknesses, the relative strength of the vehicle structure will be greater than any push-off point.
 In short, to practice cross ramming properly, it is important to have a deformed vehicle.
 If you do not have a suitable vehicle, you can create wrecks yourself.
-Check out these two videos on how to create a wreck with a crane (below) or with an excavator.
+Have a look at our Rescue Hacks video for some tips on how to do that.

 Use a dummy victim